 People seldom like to consider worst-case scenarios.
-As you might imagine, this is especially problematic when it comes to making an insurance plan.
+As you might imagine, this is especially problematic when it comes to choosing an insurance plan.
 While people are usually focused on trying to keep their premiums low, it doesn’t always need to be expensive to get more from your insurer.
 Paying a bit more monthly for the extra protection could be what saves you down the road.

 Upgrade your write-off payout to an agreed value